AustinCodingAcademy/JS311-8week-ebook/ebook-folder/docs/additionalResources/studentPresentations.md

 ## Class 3

 - [ ] *50% of the class: Pitch your graduation app to the class.
 What’s the problem?
-How does this app solve it?*
+How does this app solve it?
+What do you envision for its future?
+Followed by a class Q&A.*

 ## Class 4

 - [ ] *50% of the class: Pitch your graduation app to the class.
 What’s the problem?
-How does this app solve it?*
+How does this app solve it?
+What do you envision for its future?
+Followed by a class Q&A.*

 ## Class 5